sonic-networks/terraform/proxmox/README.md

   }
 ...
 ```
-which means when you look at terraform docs it describes its using keys from ssh-agent directly to connect to server.
-So if you not familiar what it is I encourage to know with it.
+which means when you look at terraform docs it describes it's using keys from ssh-agent directly to connect to server.
+So if you not familiar what it is I encourage to get familiar with it.

 Conclusion from above config is that without authorization against you proxmox server using private key this script will end up with `Still creating...` Why?
 Because SSH connections is used to put cloudinit snippets on proxmox server.
 So literally terraform lanunched from your computer will connect to proxmox specified in `var.pve_ip` and put prepared snippets from template into `/var/lib/vz/snippets` locations.